GivaDogaBone/order-book/README.md

 # Order Book
 Order Book is a subsystem of an exchange, normally is called the trade engine.

-It is at its initial stage of development at the moment.
+It is at its initial stage of development at the moment and ideally a database will act as the persistent data source but for now data are being held in java memory data structure.

 ## Purpose